kmcooper/BMI-8540/README.md

 # BMI8540
-This is the code respository for BMI 8540 Foundations of BMI Programming
+This is the code repository for BMI 8540 Foundations of BMI Programming at the University of Nebraska at Omaha

+License:

 ## Week 2 Files
 - [helloWorld.py](/week2/helloWorld.py)